OmegaTriton/RPS---exe/README.txt

+This Repo is dedicated to trying to convert my java game into various other forms such as:
+.jar
+.exe
+web through cheerpJ

 To run this you must have Java installed.
 Use a code IDE, such as Visual Studio Code, to compile/run the code.